gravitational/workshop/gravity101.md

 * 3 machines for deploying a cluster.
 Clean nodes, preferably Ubuntu 18.04 or recent CentOS.

-_Note: If you’re taking this training as a part of Gravitational training program, you will be provided with a pre-built environment._

 ## What is Gravity?

 Gravity is a set of tools that let you achieve the following results: